A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Data Processing and Models

 The behaviour of a motion sensor in the model follows a similar structure but with two variables instead of three: its state and activation.
 The \texttt{active} boolean variable is set to \texttt{TRUE} at the time step when the \texttt{state} transitions from \texttt{FALSE} to \texttt{TRUE} and it remains \texttt{TRUE} for one time step only.
 However, unlike the contact sensor, the state is explicitly set to \texttt{FALSE} immediately after being \texttt{TRUE}.

-We provide the model with a subtrace of events that were actually captured by the different sensors.
+The model is provided with a subtrace of events captured by the different sensors.
 This subtrace represents the observed behaviour of a participant during a specific period of time.
 Consider a trace $\pi$ for a set of sensors $S$.
 Given a pair of unique time markers, $a$ and $b$ -- manually inserted to mark the start and end of a time interval -- the subtrace is the set of all events, chronologically ordered, from $a$ to $b$, where $t(\cdot)$ denotes the time of an event:

 In the model, an $n$-dimensional vector $V(\tau)$ represents the state of all $n$ sensors in a home at time $\tau$.
 For example, Figure{~}\ref{fig:PlotSensors} shows a subtrace in which a total of three sensors $S_1$, $S_2$ and $S_3$ change states over time.
 In this case, at time $\tau$, sensors $S_1$ and $S_2$ are deactivated while sensor $S_3$ is active in the corresponding 3-dimensional vector $V(\tau)$.